Cislunar-Explorers/FlightSoftware6U/README.md

 ## About

 ### Mission
-The Cislunar Explorers are a pair of CubeSats in a 6U configuration that are launching as a secondary payload onboard NASA's Artemis-1 launch.
+The Cislunar Explorers are a pair of CubeSats in a 6U configuration that will be a secondary payload onboard a future launch.
 The mission objectives are to:
 - Demonstrate a water electrolysis-based propulsion system
 - Demonstrate an optical attitude and position determination system running on inexpensive COTS hardware
 - Achieve Lunar orbit